dstroud/dreamsequence/README.md

 Required: Monome Norns (**v2.7.6 or later**) and Grid

 Optional:
-- Crow (**[v3.0.1](https://github.com/monome/crow/releases/tag/v3.0.1)** due to issues with v4.0.2) can be used to process incoming CV+triggers as well as to send sequences to CV gear or certain i2c gear (currently Just Friends and Disting EX).
+- Crow (**[v3.0.1](https://github.com/monome/crow/releases/tag/v3.0.1)** is recommended when using the CV Harmonizer due to intermittent freezing of Norns that seems to have been introduced with Crow v4.
+Usually this occurs when there are a lot of triggers being sent to Crow and can be resolved by temporarily unplugging cables from crow inputs 1-2.
+Crow v4.0.4 is mostly stable in typical operation, however.
-- MIDI can be used to process incoming notes (from a sequencer or MIDI controller) as well as to send sequences to synths, samplers, DAWs, etc..
+- MIDI sequencers/controllers/DAW

 [![Watch the video](https://img.youtube.com/vi/Z6plHOHKwdg/0.jpg)](https://youtu.be/Z6plHOHKwdg)